viet34tqc/notebook/interview.md

   - If it's a script (with no `async` and `defer`), the browser has to: stop parsing, download the script, and run it.
 Only after that can it continue parsing, because JavaScript programs can alter the contents of a web page (HTML, in particular).
 And that's why JS is called parser blocking.
 - Once all the parsing is done, the browser has the Document Object Model (DOM) and Cascading Style Sheets Object Model (CSSOM).
 It combines the two to create the Render Tree.
 - Next, layout (or reflow) happens to calculate the size and position of every nodes on the page.
-- Once the layout is determined, pixels are painted to the screen.
-(Repaint)
+- Once the layout is determined, pixels are painted in the memory (Repaint)
+- Next is the `composite` phase, which decides which element overlapping each other in the correct order
+- Lastly, physical drawing the pixels on the screen

 This process's length depends on the the critical resoucres: